BPHL-Molecular/flaq_sc2_meta/README.md

-# flaq_sc2_ww
+# flaq_sc2_meta
-FL BPHL's SARS-CoV-2 wastewater pipeline
+FL BPHL's SARS-CoV-2 metagenomics pipline (written for use with wastewater samples)